UnofficialCrusaderPatch/UnofficialCrusaderPatch3/README.md

 # UnofficialCrusaderPatch3
-Devlopment for Dll Injection approach, based on gynts RPS
+Development for the new UCP DLL Injection approach.